netfilebox/netfilebox/README.md

 Enter [2] to build all images locally from scratch

 ```
+**Install type #2 is not currenly working -- it will be fixed in the next day 01/17/2017**

 After several minutes a screen like this will display.  **Wait for all three images to appear**
 ```